 The eyes have it: why your ad fails

 If you wonder why ads fail, the first question is simple: check whether the brand is shown in the bottom right corner.
 If it's there, you've already failed.
 Moving it away -- and preferably more centrally -- will alleviate at least the attention part of the ad performance.
 It's a simple yet extremely powerful advice, all based on the power of neuroscience.

-Utilize Predict yourself to gain actionable insights about your brand placement.
+Utilize Neurons yourself to gain actionable insights about your brand placement.
 Book a demo with us to explore the platform and find out how it suits your needs.

+The eyes have it: why your ad fails